King's Official Birthday: United Kingdom

-British Overseas Territories
+British Overseas Territories and Crown Dependencies

-The King's official birthday is a public holiday in most British Overseas Territories, including Anguilla, the Cayman Islands, Gibraltar, Montserrat, Saint Helena, Ascension and Tristan da Cunha and the Turks and Caicos Islands.
-Bermuda formerly marked the occasion with a public holiday but in 2008 the Progressive Labour Party government of the territory decided the day would be, beginning the following year, replaced by National Heroes' Day, despite protests from some residents of the island, who signed a petition calling for retention of The King's Official Birthday.
-The Queen's Official Birthday continues, nonetheless, to be marked by a public parade on Front Street in the City of Hamilton, and by a Queen's Birthday Party at Government House.
+The King's official birthday is a public holiday in most British Overseas Territories (those parts of Britain's sovereign territory that lie outside the archipelago of the British Isles), including Anguilla, the Cayman Islands, Gibraltar, Montserrat, Saint Helena, Ascension and Tristan da Cunha and the Turks and Caicos Islands, and the Crown Dependencies (which are not parts of Britain's sovereign territory, but are dependencies of the British Crown), including Guernsey and Jersey in the Channel Islands, and the Isle of Man.
+Bermuda formerly marked the occasion with a public holiday but in 2008 the Progressive Labour Party government of the territory decided the day would be, beginning the following year, replaced by National Heroes' Day, despite protests from some residents of the island, who signed a petition calling for retention of The Queen's Official Birthday.
+The Queen's Official Birthday continues, nonetheless, to be marked by a public parade on Front Street in the City of Hamilton (with the first King's Birthday Parade since the death of King George VI held on 15 June, 2024), and by a Queen's Birthday Party at Government House.
 The Falkland Islands celebrate the actual day of King Charles III's birth, 14 November, as a public holiday.
+(November is a spring month in the southern hemisphere where the islands are located).

 Other Commonwealth countries

 In Saint Kitts and Nevis, the date of the King's Official Birthday is set each year.
 The Cook Islands, a self-governing country in free association with New Zealand, also celebrates the holiday on the second Monday of June.

 Despite Fiji abolishing the monarchy in 1987, following a second military coup d'état, the Queen's Birthday continued to be celebrated each 12 June until 2012.
-That year, the military government of Commodore Frank Bainimarama announced the holiday would be abolished, despite being a monarchist himself.
+That year, the military government of Commodore Frank Bainimarama announced the holiday would be abolished, despite Bainimarama being a monarchist himself.